 2. Charges and Payments.
 Subscriber shall pay RealPage for the Services provided hereunder in accordance with the terms of the applicable Order Form.
 Subscriber shall pay any tax (and related interest and penalties) imposed for its access to or use of the Services, or as a result of the existence or operation of the Agreement, including any tax that Subscriber is required to withhold or deduct from payments to RealPage, other than tax imposed on RealPage’s net income or corporate existence.
 Notwithstanding any other provision in these Screening Terms, and unless otherwise provided on the applicable Order Form, RealPage may adjust prices for the Services at any time with at least 15 days prior notice to Subscriber (“Notice”), which Notice may be provided by email or via the Propertyware or screening Services website or application.

 3. Term and Termination of Agreement and License.
 The term of the Agreement (“Term”) shall commence on the date of Activation of any Service hereunder (“Activation” is defined as whenever Subscriber is enabled to order Information through the Service, regardless of whether the Service is in production) and continue until the expiration of the last expiring License Term granted hereunder.
 The license for each Service granted herein for each Property (“License Term”) will commence on the date of Activation of the Service as to the Property and will continue until the last day of the twelfth calendar month next following the calendar month in which Activation occurs (unless earlier terminated pursuant to the terms of the Agreement).
 Thereafter, the License Term shall automatically renew for additional one year License Term(s) unless either RealPage or Subscriber shall have given the other written notice of termination no less than 30 days prior to such expiration of the initial License Term or any renewal License Term.
 The expiration or termination of the License for a particular Service will not cause the termination of any other Service.
 Notwithstanding the foregoing, if the screening Services were purchased in a bundle with the Propertyware Service, the License Term for such screening Services shall, unless otherwise provided on the applicable Order Form, continue until the expiration or termination of the agreement and license(s) for the Propertyware Service with which the screening Services was bundled and purchased.
-Notwithstanding anything to the contrary in the Agreement, RealPage may immediately suspend or terminate all or part of the Services provided under the Agreement, without prior notice, if in its reasonable judgment: (i) Subscriber breaches any material provision of any Agreement (including an Agreement for the provision of Services for another Property), including without limitation, violation of the Fair Credit Reporting Act, 15 U.S.C.
+Notwithstanding anything to the contrary in the Agreement, RealPage may immediately suspend or terminate all or part of the Services provided under the Agreement, without prior notice, if in its reasonable judgment: (i) Subscriber breaches any material provision of any Agreement (including an Agreement for the provision of Services for another Property), including without limitation, any breach of Section 5 or violation of the Fair Credit Reporting Act, 15 U.S.C.
 Section 1681 et seq., as amended (the “FCRA”) or any other applicable law, ordinance or regulation; or (ii) RealPage cannot perform its duties under the Agreement for whatever reason, including, but not limited to, a change in any law.
 If RealPage determines that it is not feasible to provide to Subscriber such suspended or terminated Service, RealPage is not obligated to provide a replacement Service.
 Notwithstanding the foregoing and where not otherwise prohibited by the law or the rules, RealPage will use reasonable efforts to provide prior notice of any suspension or termination to Subscriber.

 4. Service Warranty; Remedies; Intellectual Property Indemnity